 Oncology specialists study the treatment of various types of cancer and typically work with patients who are undergoing treatment or recovering from cancer.
 PT specialists in oncology typically help patients manage and recover from conditions such as chronic pain, weakness, or loss of bone density.

-Oncology specialists must complete these requirements to obtain certification:
+Oncology specialists must complete these requirements to obtain certification for cancer care:

 - 2000 hours of direct patient care in oncology within the past ten years, or